vutran1710/WriteYourOwnReact/readme.md

   <img src="./ss.png" alt="Screenshot" width="600">
 <p>

-Using this `Hanoian` React, you can write your app something like...
+Using this home-made React, you can write your app something like...

 ```javascript
 const Button = (props: { onClick: EventHandler, text: string }) => {